 The company has raised £53.0m across eight funding rounds and £152k from grants.
-Its most recent and largest round to date was for £33.6m on the 9th December, invested by Alvarium Investments, Honeywell Ventures, IBM, JSR Corporation, Serendipity Capital, and Talipot Holdings.
-The round valued the company at £226m pre-money, up 52% in valuation compared to its previous round.
+Its most recent and largest round to date was for £33.6m, at a valuation of £226m pre-money.
+The round was backed by Alvarium Investments, Honeywell Ventures, IBM, JSR Corporation, Serendipity Capital, and Talipot Holdings.

 Total funds raised: £52.7m

-The company uses AI-driven algorithms to grant a ‘Digital Experience Score’, telling the client how they can improve and streamline their website for customers—aiming to improve engagement, conversion rate, and return rate.
+The company uses AI algorithms to grant a ‘Digital Experience Score’, telling the client how they can improve and streamline their website for customers—aiming to improve engagement, conversion rate, and return rate.

 Total funds raised: £51.1m

-Streetbees is a platform that collects data through media submitted by online users.
-These users submit snippets of their everyday life in exchange for a small fee, either through photo, video, or message.
+Streetbees is one of the UK’s top female-founded business.
+It collects various data points from users and turns them into actionable insights for clients.
+Users submit snippets of their everyday life in exchange for a small fee, either through photo, video, or message.
 Through large-scale machine learning analysis, this media is turned into analytics that can reveal trends and insights, allowing clients to better understand their customers.
 Clients can also commission Streetbees to ask users specific questions about brands, feelings, and actions.

 Total funds raised: £48.0m